SWAMP THING

 Loved this cover?
 You're not alone.
 According to the letter column of issue #40, the original art for this issue and issues #29-34 and Annual #2 were stolen from the DC offices.
 Painted covers were still rather rare at that time, and this one got many offers to buy.
 Artist John Totleben tells me this:

 "The original to that cover was supposed to go to Steve -- we used to trade off on every other cover, and #34, fell to him by luck of the sequence.
-We still consider it hot, and he still wants it back.?
-At today's eBay-influenced art market prices, that cover is undoubtedly worth a very pretty penny.?
+We still consider it hot, and he still wants it back.
+At today's eBay-influenced art market prices, that cover is undoubtedly worth a very pretty penny.
 The art for most of the other material from #34 was recovered years ago -- all but the last page, and a few pin-ups and covers (#32, 33) from that time period?... some of which have turned up on the open market in recent years.

 Unlike most ST issues since SAGA OF THE SWAMP THING #29, this cover does not have the words "Sophisticated Suspense".
+Presumably this was to leave visible as much of the artwork as possible.

 ALEX ROSS